-- Submit a Trip Plan (Form B) as far in advance as possible, but no later than 5 business days before your planned departure date.
+- Submit a Form B: Trip Plan (pdf) as far in advance as possible, but no later than 5 business days before your planned departure date.
 If you are traveling on the weekend, the Trip Plan is due at noon on Monday the week of your departure.

-- Events registered after the deadline will not be officially recognized or sanctioned by Campus Recreation.
+- Trip plans registered after the deadline will not be officially recognized or sanctioned by Campus Recreation.

 - Changes to the Trip Plan can be made at the pre-trip meeting and/or e-mailed to the [[rsclub, Sport Club office]].